 It is common knowledge that children rarely venture far from the political opinions of their parents.
 My parents were Democrat, yet my adopted grandfather was a steadfast Republican (of the Teddy Roosevelt philosophy, until Nixon obliterated this convenient little fantasy).
 I like to think of myself as a fiscally-conservative liberal, a rationalist and a humanist.
 My historical religion is Dutch Reformed on my father's side, Southern Baptist on my mother's.
 I have spent 99 [and 44/100ths] percent of my time away from religion, and most of the time I spend in churches is for photographic purposes only.
 I prefer the Founding Fathers' "Nature's God."

 I am also a member of the ninth generation descended from Michael Jansen Vreeland, who travelled from Texel in the Netherlands in the ship 'Het Wapen Van Noorwegen', arriving in New Amsterdam (Manhattan) in early August of 1638.
 He and his family were some of the survivors of the Pavonia Massacre of 1655; family oral tradition credits that he traded furs with the natives for his survival (he and his family got a 'safe conduct' for being fair traders?).
 Tracing into the Netherlands has been only mildly successful.
 A dab of French and Italian to spice up the paternal mix.
-On the maternal side, seemingly untraceable Tennessee Cherokee; or at least, we can't correlate those with obvious Native American ancestry to the rolls; mine is the first generation to not have the obvious physical characteristics.
+On the maternal side, seemingly untraceable Tennessee Cherokee; or at least, we can't correlate those with obvious Native American ancestry to the rolls; mine is the first generation to not have the obvious physical characteristics (Update: a family member has found that the Native quantum goes back four generations.
+And that may not be full-blood, though there may be more than one individual.
+Family oral history was accurate, just not too current).
 Add to that the common Southern Scotch/Irish heritage, and a smidgen more Dutch hybridization.
 Don't they say that mutts and mongrels are more hardy?
 I hope so, at any rate.